somebox/IS31FL373x-Driver/doc/API.md

 IS31FL373x_Device* getDevice(uint8_t index) const; // Get device by index
 CanvasLayout getLayout() const;                     // Current layout mode uint16_t getTotalNonZeroPixelCount() const;         // Non-zero pixels across all devices
+// width() and height() (from Adafruit_GFX) reflect the logical canvas size
 ```

+### Canvas Sizing and Routing

+The canvas presents a single XY surface by stitching multiple devices together.

+- Layouts:
+  - `LAYOUT_HORIZONTAL`: Devices arranged left-to-right.
+  - `LAYOUT_VERTICAL`: Devices arranged top-to-bottom.

+- Canvas size:
+  - Horizontal: width = sum of device widths, height = max device height.
+  - Vertical:   width = max device width,   height = sum of device heights.

+- Coordinate routing:
+  - In horizontal layout, the x coordinate determines which device receives the pixel; in vertical layout, the y coordinate does.
+  - The canvas automatically maps global (x, y) to the correct device and local coordinates.

+- Mixed sizes: Devices can have different widths/heights.
+The canvas uses cumulative boundaries per device, so boundary pixels land on the expected device.

+- Operations:
+  - `drawPixel()` routes to one child device using the rules above
+  - `clear()` and `show()` call the corresponding method on every child device

+Note: A tiled 2D grid layout is not yet available; current layouts are 1D horizontal/vertical.

 ## Enums and Constants